How can we accept God's violence?

 — Lamentations 1:18b NIV

-And then, just a few lines later, when no-one responds to her cry again, she once more calls on God to see.
+And then, just a few lines later, when no-one responds to her cries, she once more calls on God to see.

 "See, LORD, how distressed I am!